 The Residential aged care combined assets and income assessment form is available from Centrelink or My Aged Care website.
 You will be able to request an assessment prior to entering aged care and will receive an initial fee notification advice which will be valid for 120 days prior to entry unless there is a significant change in your circumstances.
 You will need to update Centrelink (or the DVA) during the 120 day period of any changes in your circumstances such as marital status, homeownership or financial changes.
 Centrelink will determine if the fees should be reset prior to entering care and will advise you.

 If you receive residential respite care through an aged care home, you won’t have to pay an accommodation payment.
 You also won’t have to pay any means-tested care fees.

 Residential respite care may be available for up to 63 days each financial year.
-This time can be extended in lots of 21 days if the ACAT assessment finds that this extra time is necessary.

-You can ask to be considered for financial hardship assistance.
+If there is an issue with your financial situation, you can ask to be considered for financial hardship assistance.
 Each case is considered on an individual basis.

 Depending on your personal situation, you may apply for financial assistance with:

 To obtain a hardship application form or for more information on fees and charges or financial assistance, go to My Aged Care at www.myagedcare.gov.au or call 1800 200 422.